-One of the easiest ways to save money on prescription drugs is to buy generics.
-Luckily, some of the more commonly prescribed generics are available for only $4 for 30-day supplies or $10 for 90-day supplies at the pharmacies of many retailers and grocery stores.
-And most offer a pretty comprehensive list of drugs.
+One of the easiest ways to save money on prescriptions is to buy generics.
+Luckily, some of the more commonly prescribed drugs are available for $4 for 30-day supplies or $10 for 90-day supplies at a few pharmacies and grocery stores.

-The trouble is knowing what is and isn’t included in the generics drug lists of your favorite pharmacies at the moment your doctor is ready to write your prescription and asks which pharmacy you want to use – so much pressure!
-The solution is to prepare before arriving at your appointment.
+The trouble is knowing what is and isn’t included in the generics drug lists when your doctor is ready to write your prescription and asks which pharmacy you want to use – so much pressure!
+The solution is to prepare for your appointment.

-If you have a smartphone, you can always do a search for the generics drug lists for your favorite pharmacies and, once you find them, save them for later.
+If you have a smartphone, you can do a search for the generics drug lists for your favorite pharmacies and save them for later.

 Here is an article that will walk you through how to do this.